Tahubu-AI/microsoft-tmw-linux-migration/Labs/Exercise-04/readme.md

 ## Introduction

-Azure Database Migration Service is a fully managed service designed to enable seamless migrations from multiple database sources to Azure data platforms with minimal downtime (online migrations).
+Azure Database Migration Service (DMS) is a fully managed service that enables seamless migrations from on-premises or cloud-hosted databases to Azure data platforms.
+It supports both offline and online migration modes, allowing organizations to choose between minimal downtime or simplified cutover depending on their operational needs.
+In this lab, you will use DMS to migrate a SQL Server database to Azure SQL Database.

 ## Description

-In this task, you will provision an instance of the Azure Database Migration Service via the Azure portal to migrate the on-premises SQL Server database to Azure SQL Database.
+In this task, you will provision a new instance of Azure Database Migration Service using the Azure portal.
+This service will be used to orchestrate the migration of the on-premises SQL Server database to Azure SQL Database.
+Provisioning the service is a prerequisite for configuring and launching the migration project in later tasks.

 ## Success criteria

+- A new Azure Database Migration Service instance has been successfully created in the correct resource group and region.
+- The migration scenario has been configured to support SQL Server to Azure SQL Database.
+- The deployment status shows **Succeeded**, and the resource is accessible from the Azure portal.

 ## Learning resources